What are the Best Dog Foods for Maltese dogs?

 Spirited, bold, adventurous, affectionate, friendly

-Health Considerations for Maltese
+Health Considerations

 Joint Support (e.g. Patellar Luxation)

-Patellar Luxation is a condition in which the kneecap of a dog slips in and out of position.
+Patellar luxation is a condition in which the kneecap of a dog slips in and out of position.
 Luxation is rated on a scale from one to four with one being the least likely to cause long term health effects or pain.
 Maintaining a healthy body weight and discouraging your Maltese to jump can play a vital role in helping to reduce inflammation and pain that can be associated with patellar luxation.
-To provide support for Maltese with patellar luxation, we prefer food and/or supplements with the following ingredients.
+To provide support for Malteses with patellar luxation, we prefer food and/or supplements with the following ingredients.

 White Dog Shaker Syndrome